 Not often.
-I did not hear a dozen speak.
-No Indian uttered a syllable.
+I did not hear a dozen speak No Indian uttered a syllable.
 It is claimed that not many have the power to talk.
-Some that not many have the power to talk.
-Some speak hoarsely through the trumpet, but questions are generally responded to by raps.
+Some speak hoarsely through the trumpet, but ques-tions are generally responded to by raps.
 One when asked if he was happy, answered by pointing upward.
-Forms purporting to be Miss Sprague, an old woman called the Witch of the Mountains, Mrs. Eddy, mother of the Eddy children, a Mrs. Eaton, and an Aunt Poliy, talked freely.
+Forms purporting to be Miss Sprague, an pid woman called the Witch of the Mountains, Mrs. Eddy, mother of the Eddy children, a Mrs. Eaton, and an Aunt Called Trans.
+Poliy, talked freely.
 The latter, whom it seems was so unfortunate as to have an easily ruffled temper, affirmed that she was not as full of hell as she used to be!

 At one seance two objects looking like children stood in the door.
 They bowed to Dr. Wakefield, whose sisters they claimed to be.
-A lady told me she saw a child walk from the miles to see it.
+A lady told me she saw child walk from the cabinet onto the platform; I would go many miles to see it.